 You can then proceed to add funds to it with your credit card.
 Yes you can add the Japanese funds to the Suica app on your iPhone with your Singapore credit card.
 All without leaving the country or going to the nearest Japanese train station.

-As a test, I started with 1,000 Yen in Singapore, charging it to my DBS credit card to hope that it earns miles.
+As a test, I started with 1,000 Yen in Singapore, charging it to my DBS credit card in hope that it earns miles.

 I then happily went ahead to add 5,000 Yen after my first purchase in Japan of 396 Yen.